 My faith is not based on fear or shame.
 When attending mass, it’s because I want to… not because I should or have to.
 At times I go to our Church to visit God, to honor him without distractions.
 It just seems more special in Church and something I choose to do.
 The God I believe in is kind, forgiving and accepts me no matter what.
 He loves me unconditionally.

 I don’t need to be at church to spend time with God.
 There are no set rules with how one chooses to have a relationship with him; attending mass does not work for everyone.
 The freedom of choice concerning if and how one chooses to honor God (Supreme Being, Creator) is personal, as it should be.

 During my brief lifetime, I do hope I’ve made some small difference somewhere.
 I may not have control over world events or the ability to change people’s actions or behaviors, but I can pray.
-I have personally seen the power of prayer change lives, including mine.
-I have read stories in which miracles have occurred through the practice and power of faith and prayer.
+And I have personally seen the power of prayer change lives, including mine.
+I’ve read stories in which miracles have occurred through the practice and power of faith and prayer.
 It’s helpful for me to be aware that prayer is never wasted.

 For where two or three are gathered together in my name,

 there am I in the midst of them. ~Matthew 18:20